valeriog2023/Networks/MULTICAST_NOTES.md

       (i.e, the OIL for (*,G) is empty), or forwarded down the BiDir tree.
       *  This means that ```ip pim accept-register``` will not work with PIM BiDir, because there are
          **“register-stop”** messages.
+* Note: and interesting use of PIM Bidr is with VXLAN in case the of a flood and learning configuration

 Configuration is simple:
 * Enable BiDir PIM on all multicast routers with:  ```ip pim bidir-enable```